Main Page Content

 - We sent letters to Department Chairs asking them to examine syllabi from each section

-meet the SLO in the future.
+sections would meet the SLO in the future.
 The Diversity SLO is:

 - Students will analyze social conflicts, prejudices, and/or intolerance relevant to a contemporary setting, and arising from such issues as racism, ethnicity, religious affiliation, sexual orientation, class, etc. These concerns shall constitute a major or central theme of the course, as opposed to a peripheral or occasional consideration.